rebuy-de/rb-forms-barcode/README.md

 ## What is this?

-Rb.Forms.Barcode is a Xamarin.Forms view for scanning barcodes.
+Rb.Forms.Barcode is a **Xamarin.Forms view for scanning barcodes**.

-While the decoding capabilities are powered by ZXing.Net.Mobile, the plugin is written from the ground up with PCL in mind and full Xamarin.Forms support.

-It provides **continuous scanning**, aims to give high control to the user  combined with high stability.
+It provides continuous scanning, aims to give high control to the user  combined with high stability.

 [Available via Nuget](https://www.nuget.org/packages/Rb.Forms.Barcode), full of awesomeness and also unicorns.

-**Please note** that the library is fairly new and only available as beta as we are missing some features like iOS or WindowsPhone support and more detailed controls.
-Although the android version should be rock solid.
+**Please note** that the library currently supports Android.

-We are very eager about your beta feedback, so do not hesitate to create an issue or feel free to improve our code via a contribution.
+We are very eager about your feedback, so do not hesitate to create an issue or feel free to improve our code via a contribution.

 ### Features

-* Continuous scanning!
 * Fully Xamarin.Forms compatible.
-Add elements on top and adapt it to your needs.
+Add elements on top and adapt the ui to your needs.
-* PCL based as far as possible.
 * Lots of configuration options, bindable properties and events.
+E.g. torch control or preview freezing.
+* Continuous scanning!
-* Android support using callback buffers and FastAndroidCamera for best possible performance.
+* Utilizing [Google Play Services Vision API](https://developers.google.com/vision/) on Android for best possible barcode scanning performance.
-* No crashing, hanging or blocking the camera. ;)

 ## Setup

 1. Install the [package via nuget](https://www.nuget.org/packages/Rb.Forms.Barcode) into your PCL and platform specific projects.
+2. [Set the appropriate Android permissions](http://developer.android.com/guide/topics/media/camera.html#manifest) to allow your app to access the camera and flash if need be.
-2. Add the registration call `BarcodeScannerRenderer.Init();` to your platform specific Main class.
+4. Add the registration call `BarcodeScannerRenderer.Init();` to your platform specific Main class.
-3. Use the new `BarcodeScanner` class in your c# or xaml code.
+4. Use the `BarcodeScanner` class in your c# or xaml code.

 Example implementation of the Init call: